MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/transition-web-app.md

 ## Run and validate your app in the Unified Interface
-Run your app that was originally a legacy web client app.
+Run your apps that was originally a legacy web client apps.
 Notice that, after you turn on **Unified Interface Only**, all available apps in the environment use Unified Interface even if the app was originally configured for the legacy web client.

-To run your app, sign-in Sign in to [PowerApps](https://web.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) select Apps, and then select the app you want to run.
-Alternatively, you can use the direct url to the app, such as *https://contoso.crm.dynamics.com/apps/*.
+To run your app, sign-in to [PowerApps](https://web.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) select **Apps**, and then select the app you want to run.
+Alternatively, you can go directly to the **My Apps** page in Dynamics 365 for Customer Engagement apps, such as *https://contoso.crm.dynamics.com/apps/*.

 ### Validate your app, processes, and customizations
-We recommen that you test all test use cases, but you can start with the most critical use cases or group them into logical patterns of design.
+We recommend that you test all use cases.
+You can start with the most critical use cases or group them into logical patterns of design.
 Since Unified Interface is based on responsive design, we recommend that you perform tests with different devices that have different screen resolutions.
-At this stage you will be able to verify that your customizations are compatible with Unified Interface and whether there are any features that require a re-design or have missing functionality.
-Build a plan for reviewing these elements. <!-- and raise any product feedback on our community forum located XXXXXX -->
+As you test the app you will be able to verify that your customizations are compatible with Unified Interface and whether there are any features that require a re-design or have missing functionality.
+Build a plan for reviewing these elements and post your questions and feedback on our community forum. <!-- Link tbd -->

-The current version of Common Data Service and Dynamics 365 for Customer Engagement apps still include several deprecated features.
+The current version of Common Data Service and Dynamics 365 for Customer Engagement apps still includes several deprecated features.
 You should review your app for any deprecated features and replace as necessary with new capabilities.
 More information: [Important changes (deprecations) coming in Dynamics 365 Customer Engagement](/dynamics365/get-started/whats-new/customer-engagement/important-changes-coming)

 ### Dynamics 365 for Customer Engagement apps
 If you use the Dynamics 365 for Field Service or Dynamics 365 for Project Service Automation apps you must upgrade to the latest Field Service version 8 and Project Service Automation version 3 before validating their application in Unified Interface.